Kyle Orton, a national security and terrorism analyst based in Britain

 Idlib “continues to serve as a strategic location for” ISIS, this month’s U.N. report notes, a helpful zone of strategic depth as ISIS escalates its “Breaking the Walls” campaign to free jihadist prisoners, among other things, and this “despite [Idlib’s] near total control” by HTS.
 Turkey’s engagement with HTS, regarded with deep suspicion in many Western capitals at the outset, has taken Ankara into treacherous waters.
 Though the Turkish government still has HTS on its terrorist list, it regards at least parts of HTS as the answer to the Hurras al-Deen “irreconcilables” that must be eliminated, but HTS shows no sign of wanting to eradicate Hurras—a failure on its own terms of the rationale for engaging HTS.
 At its most charitable, it can be said the security architecture created by what is a “single socioeconomic order” in northern Syria has not worked: two ISIS caliphs have managed to hide out in Idlib and one of ISIS’s most senior leaders in the SNA areas, using SNA documentation, and—by their own account—HTS and Turkey had no idea they were there.
 Many, obviously, will have a darker read of what is happening here.
 Western governments need to ask some very difficult questions about what Turkey is doing in northern Syria and begin formulating policies to mitigate the security risks.

 Finally, on the subject of questions to be addressed to Turkey, a Turkish media channel reported—and senior government officials “confirmed”—on 26 May that the Islamic State’s new leader, Abu al-Hassan al-Hashemi al-Qurayshi, had been arrested in Istanbul a week earlier.
 Photographs circulated on social media and details were promised “in the coming days”.
 Two months later, we are still waiting.
 The present Turkish government has rather a habit of putting out something outlandish where the facts substantiating it will “be shortly announced” and then never are.
-It now seems likely Abu al-Hassan’s “arrest” is such a case, but it would be salutary if some kind of on-the-record explanation could be extracted from the Turks about this curious incident.
+It would be salutary to clarify if the Abu al-Hassan arrest report is such a case by extracting some kind of on-the-record explanation from the Turks about what happened.

 European Eye on Radicalization aims to publish a diversity of perspectives and as such does not endorse the opinions expressed by contributors.
 The views expressed in this article represent the author alone.